Last updated: ET

 Parts of Russia, such as Chechnya, the Kamchatka Peninsula and the Kuril Islands, are prone to seismic or volcanic activity.

 Spring flooding and summer forest fires occur throughout Siberia and parts of western Russia.

-In the summer months, there is a risk of forest fires that could affect the Moscow region.
-The air quality in areas near active fires may deteriorate due to heavy smoke and affect travellers with respiratory ailments.
-In case of forest fires, stay away from affected areas, follow the instructions of local emergency services personnel and monitor local media sources for up-to-date information.
+In the summer months, the Moscow region can be affected by forest fires.
+The air quality in areas near active fires may deteriorate due to heavy smoke.
+In case of a major fire, stay away from the affected area, particularly if you suffer from respiratory ailments.
+Always follow the instructions of local emergency services personnel.
+Monitor local media for up-to-date information on the situation.